-Designers whether self employed or working in a design agency, have loads of different kinds of work always at hand and most of them require equal attention.
+Designers whether self employed or working in a design business, have loads of different kinds of work always at hand and most of them require equal attention.
 Each one of them fights for your attention and sometimes it can get frustrating where you can’t seem to decide what to do first and what to do later.
 From working on a project for one client; replying to emails and recording finances to managing payments, these and all such works are the ones which have equal importance in your work.

 Where you have yourself involved in so many different things and an over-flowing to-do-list, thinking of how to prioritize them effectively can be a big challenge.
 A day spent doing productive stuff is important but what’s more important is how to prioritize them ‘effectively’ so that it leads you to a successful routine where you end your day with having a feeling of fulfillment.
 In our article today, we will look at some of the most important tips to make you learn how to manage your time in the most effective manner.
 This will tell you how to manage all those loads of tasks so that each gets its due attention and you get them done on time.